Tevemadar/meshview-demo/README.md

 # MeshView-demo
 Mesh viewer with solid slicing and point cloud support.

 This is a [working example](https://tevemadar.github.io/meshview-demo/), under construction.
 Feel free to drag things around.
+Link for automatically loading the sample clouds (since v0.8a): https://tevemadar.github.io/meshview-demo/?cloud=example.json
+(Multiple clouds can be specified too, like https://tevemadar.github.io/meshview-demo/?cloud=example.json&cloud=example.json - though it just loads the same clouds twice)

 A converter for STL meshes is provided at https://github.com/Tevemadar/MeshView-PackSTL